schachtg/GSchacht.github.io/index.md

 * **Winnipeg Harvest**
   Summer 2015
-  * Was tasked with organizing food in order for it to be distributed
+  * Was tasked with organizing food in order for it to be distributed.

 * **Lunch Supervisor, Highbury School**
   September 2012 - June 2013
   * Supervised classrooms during lunch to make sure the students were behaving.
-  * Confronted students causing issues to get them to stop.
+  * Confronted students causing issues.

 ### Work Experience
 * **Sobeys Pembina Highway**